All Episodes

 This whole Wall Street Journal report declared victory.

-Now, this is not related to the deficit commission, but the certifiably insane Alan Grayson, Democrat congressman from Florida who was defeated in November, went to the floor of the House yesterday to speak out against extending the Bush tax rates.
+Now, this is not related to the Deficit Commission, but the certifiably insane Alan Grayson, Democrat congressman from Florida who was defeated in November, went to the floor of the House yesterday to speak out against extending the Bush tax rates.

-Big picture of me on an Easel, that picture of me out at Pebble Beach in a golf tournament, big smile on my face with a giant stogie coming out of my mouth.
+That picture of me out at Pebble Beach in a golf tournament, big smile on my face with a giant stogie coming out of my mouth.

-And this is what, and then after me he did Beck and he did Hannity, and he went on down the list.
+And this is what, and then after me, he did Beck and he did Hannity and he went on down the list.

 And here's what he said leading off this discussion about me.